fly-studio/mysql-es/docs/install.md

 ### Enable MySQL binlog

 > Warning: Computer must have enough free space for enabling bin-log.
+>
+> Don't worry about your historical data, this tool could sync these via other way.

 `binlog_format` AND `binlog_row_image` are very important，MUST be `ROW` and `FULL`: